Dynamic Subgoal-based Exploration via Bayesian Optimization: Introduction

-\looseness-1 The motivation for this problem class comes from a need to apply RL algorithms in real-world settings where fast and cheap interactions with the environment are not available and only a limited number of environments (or experiments) can be tried.
-An illustrative example comes from the field of robotics: Autonomous systems have long been used to explore unknown or dangerous terrains, including meteorite search in Antarctica \cite{apostolopoulos2001robotic}, exploration of abandoned mines \cite{ferguson2004autonomous,thrun2004autonomous}, and navigation of terrains on Mars \cite{matthies1995mars}.
-Offline policies are the norm in these situations, but it may be beneficial to introduce agents that execute an offline-learned exploration policy to guide the learning of an \emph{online} policy that can better tailor to the details of the test environment. \cite{matthies1995mars} describe the design of a rover for the Mars Pathfinder mission, where one of the main tasks is navigating the rover in a rocky terrain and reach a goal.
-To train for the eventual mission, the engineers utilized an ``indoor arena'' filled with specially selected rocks to act as obstacles, with sizes drawn from estimated distributions matching that of Martian terrains.
-Like our proposed framework, both the training and test environments are costly and the training environments are approximations of the eventual test environment, Mars.
+\looseness-1 An illustrative example comes from the field of robotics: autonomous systems have long been used to explore unknown or dangerous terrains \citep{matthies1995mars,apostolopoulos2001robotic, ferguson2004autonomous,thrun2004autonomous}.
+Policies learned offline (e.g., via a simulator) are common in these situations, but it may be beneficial to introduce agents that execute an offline-learned exploration policy to guide the learning of an \emph{online} policy that can better tailor to the details of the test environment.
+An example of this general idea can be found in \cite{matthies1995mars}, which describes the design of a rover for the Mars Pathfinder mission.
+One of the main tasks is navigating the rover in a rocky terrain and reaching a goal (the test environment).
+To train for the eventual mission, the engineers utilized an ``indoor arena'' that mimics the test environment.
+The need for cost-efficient training also arises in the setting of safe robot navigation \citep{oliveira2020bayesian}.
+Existing approaches to exploration have largely ignored the need to be cost-efficient during the training process and therefore are challenging to apply to real-world scenarios (see Section \ref{sec:related} for a detailed discussion of related work).